SanForgeStudio/ImagePixelDataProcessor/README.md

 - Pillow
 - Tkinter

-- Python 3.6 or later
+We use Python 3.6 or later

 # License